musarratr/anomaly_detection_and_forecasting_solution/README.md

 # Oxygen Anomaly & Forecasting

-End-to-end anomaly detection and forecasting solution for minute-level dissolved oxygen readings across multiple aqua systems/customers, built for the **Cefalo Lead Data Scientist assignment**.
+End-to-end anomaly detection and forecasting solution for minute-level dissolved oxygen readings across multiple aqua systems/customers.

 The goals are to: